CAR-15: CAR-15 Survival Rifle (Model 608)

 The Model 608 CAR-15 Survival Rifle was meant for use by downed aircrew.
 Because of the CAR-15's modular design, the Survival Rifle could be broken down into two subassemblies and stowed with four 20-round magazines in a pilot's seat pack.
 Resembling a Colt Commando, it also has a 10 in barrel and is 29 in in overall length when assembled.
 The Survival Rifle used a fixed tubular plastic-coated aluminum buttstock and a round handguard that were not used on the other CAR-15 versions, and did not have either a forward assist or a bayonet lug.
 The pistol grip was chopped down, and the muzzle was equipped with either a conical flash hider or the 3.5 in long moderator.
 Around 10 of the Model 608 were known to be manufactured.

 Post-Vietnam

-A United States Navy SEAL holdling a Colt Commando carbine.
+A United States Navy SEAL holding a Colt Commando carbine.

 After the Vietnam War, Colt abandoned the CAR-15 Modular Weapon System concept, but continued to develop short barrel carbines.
 These were marketed as "M16s", while the civilian and law-enforcement semi-automatic counterparts were marketed as "Colt AR-15s", though they were all commonly called CAR-15s.